Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 PAUILLAC

 Latour was multidimensional in every "corner", silky in fruit and tannins with exquisite balance.
-Incredibly complex, awesome depth, exquisite richness, balance and length.
+Incredibly complex, with awesome depth, exquisite richness, balance, and length.
 Wonderful stuff.
 Tasted twice.
 98-100p.

-Mouton Rothschild had sublime touch all the way, very sophisticated and elegant style, extremely long finish.
+Mouton Rothschild had a sublime touch, sophisticated and elegant style, and a long finish.
 As wonderful as Latour.
 98-100p.

-Lafite was strong and powerful, extremely tannic and concentrated, long and with iron rock structure and mega long aftertaste.
+Lafite was strong, extremely tannic, and concentrated, long with iron rock structure and mega long aftertaste.
 One of the best wines in the vintage.
 97-99p.

-Pontet Canet had extremely aromatic and intense nose with black sweet cherries, strong structure, excellent balance and stunning length.
-Sophisticated and nuanced.
-Less concentrated than 2009 but still an awesome effort!
+Pontet Canet had an extremely aromatic and intense nose with black sweet cherries, strong structure, excellent balance, and stunning length.
+It was sophisticated and nuanced.
+Less concentrated than in 2009, but still an awesome effort!
 96p.

-Pichon Baron was strong and powerful, very intense on the nose and palate with plenty of black cherries, excellent acidity and length, plus very long finish.
+Pichon Baron was strong and intense on the nose and palate, with plenty of black cherries, excellent acidity and length, and a long finish.
 Excellent stuff.
 95-96p.

-Grand Puy Lacoste and Lynch Bages showed chocolate, dark cherries, big aromatic nose, excellent length and excellent balance.
+Grand Puy Lacoste and Lynch Bages showed chocolate, dark cherries, a big aromatic nose, excellent length, and excellent balance.
 Superb long finish.
 Stunning effort.
 94-95p.

 Pichon Comtesse followed closely after Grand Puy Lacoste and Lynch Bages.
 94p.

-Haut Bages Liberal was seductively aromatic, full-bodied and had strong backbone.
+Haut Bages Liberal was seductively aromatic, full-bodied, and had a strong backbone.
 Persistent aftertaste.
 A lot of style and terroir here.
 93p.

-Clerc Milon showed big concentration and strong structure, was tight and intense on the palate, sappy and with long finish.
+Clerc Milon showed big concentration and strong structure, tight and intense on the palate, sappy and long finish.
 Superb wine.
 92-93p.

-Duhart Milon was tannic and not willing to "speak", but gave a promise of rounder and more charming shape later on.
+Duhart Milon was tannic and unwilling to "speak" but promised a rounder and more charming shape later on.
 91-93p.

-Pibran was a big surprise for me, positively, and displayed very fruity nose of black cherries, fine intensity, bite and balance, and smooth finish.
+Pibran was a big surprise for me and displayed a fruity nose of black cherries, fine intensity, bite and balance, and a smooth finish.
 91p.

-Les Forts de Latour offered aromatic intensity, chocolaty flavours, ripe berries, fine concentration, depth and finish.
+Les Forts de Latour offered aromatic intensity, chocolaty flavors, ripe berries, fine concentration, depth, and finish.
 Silky tannin and long aftertaste.
-Fine quality indeed.
+Fine quality, indeed.
 90-92p.

-Carruaders de Lafite and Les Tourelles de Longuevilleoffered strong, well-knitted wines with lot of oak and tannin on the palate, plenty of blackcurrants and firm aftertaste.
+Carruaders de Lafite and Les Tourelles de Longueville offered strong, well-knitted wines with a lot of oak and tannin on the palate, plenty of blackcurrants, and a firm aftertaste.
 90-91p.

-Pauillac de Chateau Latour offered good concentration, good grip, nice balance and smooth aftertaste.
-Not bad at all for 3rd wine.
+Pauillac de Chateau Latour offered good concentration, grip, balance, and smooth aftertaste.
+Good for 3rd wine.
 88p.

 SAINT-ÉSTEPHE

-Montrose was a monster, very tannic and oaky, with huge quantities of black fruit and fat ripe tannin, excellent depth and extreme length.
-This wine has an exceptional potential.
+Montrose was a tannic and oaky monster with huge quantities of black fruit, fat ripe tannin, excellent depth, and extreme length.
+This wine has exceptional potential.
 96-97p.

-Lafon Rochet had pretty intense nose of mocha, splendid intensity of black fruit, fine balance and sweetly persistent aftertaste.
+Lafon Rochet had a pretty intense nose of mocha, splendid intensity of black fruit, fine balance, and sweetly persistent aftertaste.
 Superb effort.
 92p.

-Haut Marbuzet, Les Ormes de Pez and Phelan Segur showed brilliantly with aromatic intensity, chocolaty flavours, ripe berries, fine concentration, depth and finish.
+Haut Marbuzet, Les Ormes de Pez, and Phelan Segur brilliantly showed aromatic intensity, chocolaty flavors, ripe berries, fine concentration, depth, and finish.
 91-92p.

-Cos Labory and Tronquoy Lalande were strong with earthy spices, lot of oak and tannin, substantial depth and length.
+Cos Labory and Tronquoy Lalande were strong with earthy spices, a lot of oak and tannin, and substantial depth and length.
 91p.

 Dame de Montrose was impressive for a second wine to be.
-Slightly alcoholic but overall it had very round tasty dark fruit, smooth, silky and elegant.
+Slightly alcoholic, but overall it was round, with tasty dark fruit, smooth, silky, and elegant.
 90p.
-De Pez was tannic with fine concentration of black cherries, freshness and fine length.
+De Pez was tannic with a fine concentration of black cherries, freshness, and fine length.
 90p.

 SAINT-ÉMILION

-Pavie was strong and sappy like a bear with impeccable depth, balance and aftertaste.
-Lots of ripe fruit and ripe tannin backed up by strong backbone and excellent structure.
+Pavie was strong and sappy like a bear with impeccable depth, balance, and aftertaste.
+A strong backbone and excellent structure back up lots of ripe fruit and tannin.
 Sublime and sophisticated.
-Modern style but who really cares.
+Modern style, but who cares.
 This is heavenly stuff.
 98p.
 Tasted twice – consistent notes.

 Bellevue Mondotte and Pavie Decesse were two blockbusters with immense fruit quality and fat ripe tannin on the palate, strong backbone, plenty of sweet ripe berries expertly supported by new oak, great length and depth, exquisite balance and immense aftertaste.
 Incredible stuff from the "twins".
 97-98p.

-Cheval Blanc presented silky and distinguished wine, extraordinary well-knitted, with plenty of perfectly ripe fruit, silky ripe tannins, pure elegance, finesse and sophisticated touch, all combined with excellent balance and long smooth finish.
+Cheval Blanc presented silky and distinguished wine, extraordinarily well-knitted, with plenty of perfectly ripe fruit, silky ripe tannins, pure elegance, finesse, and sophisticated touch, combined with excellent balance and a long smooth finish.
 Simply exceptional.
 97-98p.

-Valandraud was seamless, long, deep, exquisite blend of black cherries and chocolate, sophisticated touch, sweet fat tannins, impeccable balance and long caressing finish.
-Sublime stuff and maybe the best wine ever made here.
+Valandraud was a seamless, long, deep, exquisite blend of black cherries and chocolate, sophisticated touch, sweet fat tannins, impeccable balance, and a long caressing finish.
+Sublime stuff and the best wine ever made here.
 97p.

-La Mondotte was very complex, sophisticated, lot of stuffing, perfect blend of cherries and milk chocolate, fresh, superb balance and long aftertaste.
+La Mondotte was very complex and sophisticated, lot of stuffing, a perfect blend of cherries and milk chocolate, fresh, superb balance, and a long aftertaste.
 96-97p.
 Excellent stuff.

-Angelus did fabulously well in 2010, clearly exceeding effort in 2009 vintage.
-Packed with plenty of black cherries with very strong backbone, concentration, fatness, opulence, depth and length on the palate.
+Angelus did fabulously well in 2010, exceeding effort in the 2009 vintage.
+Packed with plenty of black cherries with a strong backbone, concentration, fatness, opulence, depth, and length on the palate.
 Excellent wine.
 96p.

-Tertre Roteboeuf had a lot of chocolate and black fruit, more tannin and oak than usual, very powerful on the palate and very long aftertaste.
-Not quite a sensual wine in this vintage but still great quality.
+Tertre Roteboeuf had a lot of chocolate and black fruit, more tannin and oak than usual, powerful on the palate, and a long aftertaste.
+Not quite a sensual wine in this vintage, but still of great quality.
 95-96p.

-La Confession offered pretty much kirsch on the nose and was packed with perfectly ripe fruit, well-balanced and with very long aftertaste.
+La Confession offered kirsch on the nose and was packed with perfectly ripe fruit, well-balanced and with a very long aftertaste.
 A bit too overwhelming for my taste.
 95p.

 Troplong Mondot was very concentrated and tannic, full-bodied, sweet fruit and tannin, superbly balanced and with great length.
 95p.
 Tasted twice with consistent notes.

-Beau-Séjour Becot and Monbousquet had strong intensity of black fruit, splendid acidity, freshness, fine balance and smooth finish.
+Beau-Séjour Becot and Monbousquet had a strong intensity of black fruit, splendid acidity, freshness, delicate balance, and smooth finish.
 Well deserved 94 p for both wines.

-Barde Haut from same owner as Clos L'Eglise showed fine and precise winemaking with chocolate, mocha on the nose, powerful and complex palate, superb balance, depth and persistent finish.
+From the same owner as Clos L'Eglise, Barde Haut showed fine and precise winemaking with chocolate, mocha on the nose, a powerful and complex palate, superb balance, depth, and persistent finish.
 Impressive wine.
 93-94p.

-Belair-Monange had strong backbone and intensity, powerful tannin, was full-bodied on palate and with very long aftertaste.
-It seems that this property is very close to fulfill its potential.
+Belair-Monange had a strong backbone and intensity, powerful tannin, full-bodied on the palate, and a very long aftertaste.
+This property is very close to fulfilling its potential.
 93-94p.

-Canon and Canon-La-Gaffeliere also impressed with superbly made wines, fresh, well-balanced, splendid acidity and with great finish.
+Canon and Canon-La-Gaffeliere had also impressed with superbly made wines, fresh, well-balanced, splendid acidity, and great finish.
 93-94p.
-Clos Fourtet, La Gaffeliere and Trottevieille did accordingly.
+Clos Fourtet, La Gaffeliere, and Trottevieille did accordingly.
 93-94p.

-La Dominique impressed with great intensity of aromatic cherry fruit, depth, big "clothes"and strongly structured on the palate, and with perfect balance.
-Strong effort for the vintage.
+La Dominique impressed with the great intensity of aromatic cherry fruit, depth, big "clothes" and strongly structured on the palate, and with perfect balance.
+A strong effort for the vintage.
 93+p.

-Moulin St.Georges had great nose and palate full of ripe black berries and wild cherries, strong tannin, structure and length.
+Moulin St.Georges had a great nose and palate full of ripe blackberries and wild cherries, strong tannin, structure, and length.
 Stupendous wine.
 93p.

-Chapelle d'Ausone and La Couspaude were very intense on the nose with plenty of black fruit, strong backbone, splendid length on the palate and smooth finish.
+Chapelle d'Ausone and La Couspaude were intense on the nose with plenty of black fruit, strong backbone, splendid length on the palate, and smooth finish.
 La Couspaude was modern in style.
 92-93p.

-Beauséjour was very tannic and oaky, but with lot of fruit waiting to come out in daylight.
-Once this wine gets the balance it'll be superb.
+Beauséjour was very tannic and oaky but with much fruit waiting to come out in daylight.
+Once this wine gets the balance, it'll be superb.
 92+p.

-Corbin offered again and again black cherries enjoying bath in milk chocolate, excellent balance, very subtle and very stylish wine.
+Corbin repeatedly offered black cherries enjoying a bath in milk chocolate, excellent balance, and subtle and stylish wine.
 Sublime and seductive stuff.
-Best ever wine from this property.
+Best wine from this property.
 92p.
 La Serre was as seductive as Corbin.
 92p.

 Figeac appeared as closed as Beauséjour.
 92p.

-Corbin Michotte, Magdelaine and PavieMacquin were different sculptures, oaky and tannic, and especially the latter very, very ripe.
+Corbin Michotte, Magdelaine, and PavieMacquin were different sculptures, oaky and tannic, especially the latter very ripe.
 92p.

-Clos de L'Oratoire and de Fonbel offered fine nose of cherries, seductive style, splendid balance, elegance and smooth caressing aftertaste.
+Clos de L'Oratoire and de Fonbel offered a fine nose of cherries, seductive style, splendid balance, elegance, and smooth caressing aftertaste.
 91-92p.
 Simard was more tannic and oaky but as well-made.
 91-92p.

 La Tour du Pin was silky, intense on the nose, well-balanced, with fine structure and smooth aftertaste.
 91p.

-Clos des Baies, Haut Simard and Petit Cheval showed sweet fruit and tannin, significant aroma of black cherries, fine balance and smooth aftertaste.
+Clos des Baies, Haut Simard, and Petit Cheval showed sweet fruit and tannin, a significant aroma of black cherries, delicate balance, and smooth aftertaste.
 Well-deserved 90-91p.

-Cap de Mourlin, Dassault and Larmande showed sweet fruit, strong and fat tannin, some oak, fine balance and firm finish.
+Cap de Mourlin, Dassault, and Larmande showed sweet fruit, strong and fatty tannin, some oak, fine balance, and a firm finish.
 90p.

-Berliquet and Franc Mayne presented well-made wine with splendid ripe fruit and splendid balance.
+Berliquet and Franc Mayne presented well-made wine with splendid ripe fruit and balance.
 89-90p.

-Balestard La Tonnelle was not that far behind Berliquet and Franc Mayne, although it had less intensity and more apparent alcohol.
+Balestard La Tonnelle was just a little behind Berliquet and Franc Mayne, although it had less intensity and more apparent alcohol.
 89p.

-La Tour Figeac showed aromatic nose of cherries, gentle use of oak, quite well-knitted palate, tasty black fruit and smooth aftertaste.
+La Tour Figeac showed an aromatic nose of cherries, gentle use of oak, quite well-knitted palate, tasty black fruit, and smooth aftertaste.
 88-89p.

 Puy Blanquet had nice silky fruit and tannin, round, lovely structure and balance.
 88p.